-Filed Filed by the Registrant Filed Filed by a Party other than the Registrant Chec k the appropriate box: Preli minary Proxy Statement Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defi nitive Proxy Statement Defi nitive Additional Materials Solic citing Material Pursuant to §240.14a-12 EAGLE FINANCIAL SERVICES, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of f Filing Fee (Check the appropriate box): X No fe ee required.
+Filed Filed by the Registrant 🗵 Filed Filed by a Party other than the Registrant Chec Check the appropriate box: Preli minary Proxy Statement Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defi nitive Proxy Statement Defi nitive Additional Materials Solic citing Material Pursuant to §240.14a-12 EAGLE FINANCIAL SERVICES, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of f Filing Fee (Check the appropriate box): X No f ee required.
 Fee o computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) (2) Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Fee p Total fee paid: paid previously with preliminary materials. ek box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+(1) (2) Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ☐ Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-EAGLE FINANCIAL SERVICES, INC.
+EAGLE FINANCIAL SERVICES, INC. 2 East Main Street P.O.
+Box 391

-2 East Main Street P.O.
-Box 391 Berryville, Virginia 22611
+Berryville, Virginia 22611

-NOTICE OF 2017 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2019 ANNUAL MEETING OF SHAREHOLDERS

-The Annual Meeting of Shareholders (the "Annual Meeting") of Eagle Financial Services, Inc. (the "Company") will be held on Tuesday, May 16, 2017, at 5:30 p.m.at the Barns of Rose Hill, 95 Chalmers Court, Berryville, Virginia.
+The Annual Meeting of Shareholders (the "Annual Meeting") of Eagle Financial Services, Inc. (the "Company") will be held on Tuesday, May 14, 2019, at 5:30 p.m.at the John H. Enders Fire Company Social Hall, Berryville, Virginia.
 The purpose of the meeting shall be as follows:

-- 1. To elect four (4) Directors, Thomas T. Byrd, Douglas C. Rinker, Robert E. Sevila and John D. Stokely, Jr., each for a term of three (3) years. - 2.
-To ratify the appointment of Yount, Hyde & Barbour, P.C., as our independent registered public accounting firm for the year ending December 31, 2017. - 3.
+- 1. To elect four (4) Directors, Thomas T. Gilpin, Scott M. Hamberger, John R. Milleson and Robert W. Smalley, Jr., each for a term of three (3) years. - 2.
+To ratify the appointment of Yount, Hyde & Barbour, P.C., as our independent registered public accounting firm for the year ending December 31, 2019. - 3.
+To approve, in an advisory, non-binding vote, the compensation of the Company's named executive officers disclosed in the Proxy Statement. - 4.
+To approve, on a non-binding advisory basis, the frequency with which the Company will hold a shareholder vote in the future to approve the compensation of the Company's named executive officers. - 5.
 To transact such other business as shall properly come before the Annual Meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on April 3, 2017, as the record date for determining the shareholders of the Company entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
+The Board of Directors has fixed the close of business on April 1, 2019, as the record date for determining the shareholders of the Company entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.